learn-the-web/topics/keyboard-shortcut-cheat-sheet/index.md

           - 'Will display a list of all the open applications.'
           - 'While holding `⌘` if you press `Tab` you can select which app to view.'
           - 'Pressing `Q` while still holding `⌘` will quit that application in the background.'
+          - 'Pressing `H` while still holding `⌘` will hide that application.'
+          - 'Pressing `1` while still holding `⌘` will show all the windows open for that app.'
       - name: '``⌘` ``'
         details:
           — 'Will cycle forwards through the last viewed windows in this application.'